Interracial marriage in the United States

 Interracial marriage has been legal throughout the United States since at least the 1967 U.S. Supreme Court (Warren Court) decision Loving v.
 Virginia (1967) that held that anti-miscegenation laws were unconstitutional via the 14th Amendment adopted in 1868.
 Chief Justice Earl Warren wrote in the court opinion that "the freedom to marry, or not marry, a person of another race resides with the individual, and cannot be infringed by the State."
-Since Loving, several states repealed their defunct bans, the last of which was Alabama in a 2000 referendum.
 Interracial marriages have been formally protected by federal statute through the Respect for Marriage Act since 2022.

+Historical opposition to interracial marriage was frequently based on religious principles.
+Many Southern evangelical Christians saw racial segregation, including in marriage, as something divinely instituted from God.
+They held that legal recognition of interracial couples would violate biblical teaching and hence their religious liberty.
+Roman Catholic theology, on the other hand, articulated strong opposition to any state-sanctioned segregation on the grounds that segregation violated human dignity.
+Since Loving, states have repealed their defunct bans, the last of which was Alabama in a 2000 referendum.

+Public approval of interracial marriage rose from 5% in the 1950s to 94% in 2021.
 The number of interracial marriages as a proportion of new marriages has increased from 3% in 1967 to 19% in 2019.

-Public approval of interracial marriage rose from around 5% in the 1950s to 94% in 2021.

 Historical background

-The first recorded "interracial" marriage in what is today the United States was that of Matoaka, the daughter of a Powhatan chief today commonly known as Pocahontas, who married tobacco planter John Rolfe in 1614.

-The first ever law prohibiting interracial marriage was passed by the Maryland General Assembly in 1691.

-The Quaker Zephaniah Kingsley married (outside the U.S.) a Black woman who he bought in Cuba and held in slavery.
-He also had three black common-law enslaved wives; he manumitted all four.
-In 1828 he published a Treatise, reprinted three times, on the benefits of intermarriage, which according to Kingsley produced healthier and more beautiful children, and better citizens.
-In Spanish Florida, where Kingsley lived, he was tolerated until Florida became a U.S. territory, for which reason he eventually moved with his family to Haiti (today the Dominican Republic).

-The prospect of black men marrying white women terrified many Americans before the Civil War.
-Extramarital "interracial" unions were not rare, most commonly white male and black female (see Sally Hemings, Lydia Hamilton Smith, and children of the plantation), and although restricted to the lower classes common-law unions of black male with white female are not unknown.
+The first recorded interracial marriage in what is today the United States took place in 1565 in New Spain, when Luisa de Ábrego, a free black Hispanic woman from Andalucía, and Miguel Rodriguez, from Segovia, married in St. Augustine, Florida.
+50 years later, the first interracial marriage in New England was that of Matoaka, presently better known as "Pocahontas", the daughter of a Powhatan chief, who married tobacco planter John Rolfe in 1614.
+The first law prohibiting interracial marriage was passed by the Maryland General Assembly in 1691.
+The Quaker Zephaniah Kingsley published a treatise, reprinted 3 times, on the benefits of intermarriage, which according to Kingsley produced healthier and more beautiful children, and better citizens.
+Before the Civil War, interracial unions were not rare in the American South.
+They typically involved White men paired with Black women.
+Unions of Black men with White women were rarer, but also not very well documented, and therefore possibly forgotten by history.